EIGHT THINGS TO KNOW ABOUT DELTA-8

-(August 2021) Delta-8-tetrahydrocannabinol (Delta-8), also known as “marijuana-lite” or “legal weed,” has experienced triple-digit growth in popularity since April 2020.
+Delta-8-tetrahydrocannabinol (Delta-8), also known as “marijuana-lite” or “legal weed,” is a cannabinoid that is extracted from the cannabis plant.
 But what exactly is Delta-8, and what does it mean for your drug-free workplace program?
 Here are eight pieces of information to know about Delta-8:

 - Close-cousin to THC: Delta-8 is a naturally occurring cannabinoid found in marijuana and hemp (two plants in the cannabis family).
 Its chemical structure is very similar to Delta-9-tetrahydrocannabinol (commonly called THC), the high-inducing substance in marijuana.

 - It can produce a high: Because its structure is similar to THC, Delta-8 can cause a high.
-However, Delta-8 is said to be only 75% as potent as THC, so the high caused by Delta-8 is a milder one.
-Additionally, users report Delta-8 does not impact their mental clarity or ability to focus on activities.
+However, Delta-8 is said to be only about half as potent as THC, so the high caused by Delta-8 is a milder one.

 - Large quantities need to be synthesized: While naturally occurring, Delta-8 is only found in small amounts in cannabis, making it expensive to extract enough to sell in products.
 To reduce costs, Delta-8 producers combine cannabis with chemical solvents to synthesize Delta-8 in larger quantities than what naturally occurs in the plant.